uswds/uswds-site/_together/01-summary.md

             <h3>Our primary focus was to learn:</h3>
             <div class="grid-row tablet:margin-x-neg-205">
               <div class="tablet:grid-col-12 desktop:grid-col-6 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="How teams are <strong>applying the lens of DEIA</strong> to their design work, and which patterns they’ve revised to be more equitable and inclusive." icon="search"%}
+                {% include together/together-spot-item.html text="How teams are <strong>applying the lens of DEIA</strong> to their design work, and which patterns they’ve revised to be more equitable and inclusive."%}
               </div>
               <div class="tablet:grid-col-12 desktop:grid-col-6 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="What challenges agencies are facing with trying to <strong>adopt more inclusive design patterns.</strong>" icon="connect_without_contact"%}
+                {% include together/together-spot-item.html text="What challenges agencies are facing with trying to <strong>adopt more inclusive design patterns.</strong>" %}
               </div>
               <div class="tablet:grid-col-12 desktop:grid-col-6 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="Which <strong>specific interactions are most challenging</strong> and could use attention from USWDS." icon="flag"%}
+                {% include together/together-spot-item.html text="Which <strong>specific interactions are most challenging</strong> and could use attention from USWDS." %}
               </div>
               <div class="tablet:grid-col-12 desktop:grid-col-6 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="Where we can begin our work from <strong>existing design patterns</strong>." icon="public"%}
+                {% include together/together-spot-item.html text="Where we can begin our work from <strong>existing design patterns</strong>." %}
               </div>
             </div>